rath3r/accountParser/README.md

 - Homepage update the to include last year\
 - Change homepage to last 6 months and 3 months

+## Current Steps

+- navigate to /process/
+- select file and upload
+- click file type link and select what type of file it is
+- click on entries, click on add, go back and click on update
+- categerise the entries

 [Flask ENV config]: https://flask.palletsprojects.com/en/stable/config/#configuring-from-environment-variables